monsoonmaelstrom/book2/book2.md

 I did everything wrong, and I know better.
 My mother wasn’t wrong when she said I deserved what I got.
 Liam didn’t deserve to share in that agony though.
 I’m honestly surprised she helped at all.
 I still think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it.
 Days I didn’t have.
 She wasn’t wrong when she said that binding me to Liam gives her an easy way to kill me though.
 But I don’t think that’s enough to explain her decision, which worries me.
 I feel like I’m trying to put together a puzzle but some of the pieces are missing, and I don’t know how many because I don’t even know what the puzzle is supposed to look like when it’s done.

+Then there’s also the fact that apparently Davy and I were right.
+I was already similar enough to my mother.
+I didn’t have to change myself in order for her magic to accept me as her, despite the mess I made.
+Normally I like being right, but not today.
+Not about this.
+It feels like my stomach started dropping the second Liam agreed to it this morning, and it hasn’t stopped since.

 Everything that happened earlier was my fault, and I’m angry at myself for being so recklessly impulsive.

 “I’m sorry,” I tell him as we cross the bridge to the north bank of the river.
 “She was right.
 I should have been more careful.
 I shouldn’t have rushed it.
 I should have spent days working on it before I did what I did.”
 They’re the first words either of us have said since we left Davy’s, and my eyes look at everything but Liam as I apologize.